mpicbg-scicomp/ipf_howtoguides/guides/Huygens_Deconvolution.md

 #### **Features of Huygens at CBG**
 {: .no_toc }
-* Currently licenses are available for deconvolution of images acquired with **confocal, spinning disk, widefield** systems.
+* Currently, licenses are available for deconvolution of images acquired with **confocal, spinning disk, widefield** systems.
 * Two versions of Huygens are available:
   * **HuygensPro**: GUI-based, useful for exploration of new data
   * **Huygens Remote Manager**: browser-based, useful for batch processing
-* HuygensPro (content of this how-to guide) is installed on a linux server and can be accessed remotely from your own laptop.
+* HuygensPro (the content of this how-to guide) is installed on a Linux server and can be accessed remotely from your laptop.

 ### Requirements for accessing HuygensPro
 {: .no_toc }